aleoncini/mrt/backend/README.md

 You can then execute your native executable with: `./target/backend-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide.

-## Run options

-The application read environment variables to configure itself.
-Please use -Dquarkus.mongodb.mrt.connection-string=mongodb://localhost:27017 configure the connection to mongodb